 It's a pretty mundane experience but five years ago, through my work as a health journalist, I started noticing that it happens a lot – to women with all kinds of symptoms and conditions.
 After several interviews in which women described feeling dismissed, ignored, gaslit and generally let down by their doctors, I found myself wondering what was going on.
 Was it a coincidence?
 Were all these women just hysterical hypochondriacs?
 Or was there something deeper at play?

 In 2018 I founded feminist health blog Hysterical Women to bring those women and their stories together.
 What I’ve learned since then is enough to fill a book and so that’s what I wrote next.
-Rebel Bodies is a guide to the gender health gap and the patient revolution that’s slowly but surely chipping away at it.
+Rebel Bodies [which will be released in Australia in May 2023] is a guide to the gender health gap and the patient revolution that’s slowly but surely chipping away at it.
 The issues at play are complex, intersectional and don’t have quick or easy solutions.
 Historically, health issues that primarily affect women have been neglected in medical research, education and clinical practice.
 Couple that with sexist and outdated attitudes about women – not to mention racism, homophobia, transphobia, fatphobia, ableism and more – and you have a perfect storm of medical misogyny and ignorance.

 While it’s vital that change happens from the top down, there’s no getting away from the fact that the single biggest question I’m asked about my work is what we, as patients, can do to make our doctors listen.
 I wish I had a simple, satisfying answer, or a cheat code to play the system, but sadly I don’t.
 What I do have is a selection of tips I’ve picked up over the years to help you work around some of the most egregious barriers that women – as well as trans men and non-binary patients who were assigned female at birth – face when accessing healthcare.